What were you doing when you were 13?

-Yeah, I got time to spend with the Masai warriors and we also got to see the Ngorongoro Crater as a bit of a side trip.
+Yeah, I got time to spend with the Maasai people and we also got to see the Ngorongoro Crater as a bit of a side trip.
 That place is just mind-blowing.

 Obviously this is not a one-man operation.
-How did you, your dad and your stepmom work together on this dream of yours?
+How did you, your dad, and your stepmom work together to fulfill this dream of yours?

 Talk to me about climbing Everest.
 Did you have any fears or concerns beforehand?
 What were the biggest challenges of preparing for it?